Executive Management Team

 Colin is a director of several boards including CitySmart and the City of Brisbane Investment Corporation.

-For the eighth year running, Colin was named one of Australia's top 100 most influential engineers by Civil Engineers Australia magazine.
+For eight years running, Colin was named one of Australia's top 100 most influential engineers by Civil Engineers Australia magazine.
 Colin has also received the QUT Chancellor’s Outstanding Alumni Award and the Faculty of Built Environment and Engineering Outstanding Alumni Award for 2011.

 In 2013, Colin was also awarded the Qld 2010-11 National Emergency Medal for sustained service by the Governor-General for the role he played in the January 2011 floods.

-Colin holds a Bachelor of Civil Engineering (Honours).
-Colin was recently made a fellow of the Australian Academy of Technological Sciences and Engineering (ATSE).
+Colin holds a Bachelor of Civil Engineering (Honours) and is Fellow of the Australian Academy of Technological Sciences and Engineering (ATSE).

 Pip Hold, Divisional Manager, City Administration and Governance